 Auto-negotiation is enabled by default after power-up or hardware reset.
 After that, auto-negotiation can be enabled or disabled through Register 0h, Bit [12].
-If auto-negotiation is disabled, the speed is set by Register 0h, Bit [8].
+If auto-negotiation is disabled, the speed is set by Register 0h, Bits [6, 13] and the duplex is set by Register 0h, Bit [8].